 Hematologic malignancies are cancers of the bone marrow, lymph nodes and spleen—organs responsible for the production of blood cells.
-People with hematologic malignancies may have an increased or decreased number of normal blood cells, and possibly a large quantity of abnormal cells.
-Specialists at Indiana University Health Melvin and Bren Simon Cancer Center care for many people with the three most common hematologic malignancies: leukemia, lymphoma and multiple myeloma.
+People with hematologic malignancies may have an increased or decreased number of normal blood cells—and possibly a large quantity of abnormal cells.
+Specialists at the Indiana University Health Melvin & Bren Simon Cancer Center care for people with the three most common hematologic malignancies: leukemia, lymphoma and multiple myeloma.

 Multiple myeloma is a cancer of the marrow and invades the bone itself.
 In multiple myeloma, cells grow out of control in the bone marrow and form tumors in the areas of solid bone.
-The growth of these bone tumors makes causes weakness of the bone and the abnormal cells growing in the marrow make it harder for the bone marrow to make healthy blood cells and platelets.
+The growth of the bone tumors weakens the bone, and the abnormal cells growing in the marrow restrict it from making healthy blood cells and platelets.
 Symptoms of multiple myeloma include:

 - Bone problems.
-Healthy bones are constantly replenishing themselves.
-Multiple myeloma attacks bones by disrupting the formation of new bone and removing existing bone.
+Healthy bones constantly replenish themselves.
+Multiple myeloma attacks bones by disrupting new bone growth and removing existing bone.
 The result is brittle bones that fracture easily.

 - Anemia.
-As cancerous cells replace healthy red blood cells, you can become anemic, lacking enough red cells to carry sufficient oxygen through the body.
+As cancerous cells replace healthy red blood cells, you can become anemic.
+This means you lack enough red cells to carry sufficient oxygen through the body.

 - Kidney problems.
 Multiple myeloma can also damage the kidneys, even causing them to fail.

-The specialized, multidisciplinary team at IU Health Melvin and Bren Cancer Center has extensive experience with blood cancers.
-The department also contains a full laboratory that delivers test results quickly.
-Because of these factors it is possible to receive a diagnosis and treatment plan in one day.
+The IU Health Melvin & Bren Simon Cancer Center has a multidisciplinary team of doctors with extensive experience in blood cancers, plus a full laboratory that delivers test results quickly.
+These resources make it possible to get a diagnosis and treatment plan in one day.

 Our hematology and blood cancer specialists use the following diagnostic tools: